top of page

 and the long winding road

-Natural healing methods like taking the waters fell out of fashion during the 1930s, 1940s and 1950s.
+Natural healing methods like taking the waters fell out of fashion in the 1930s, 1940s and 1950s.
 With the advent of materialistic reductionist thinking, to a medical science divorced from holistic awareness of nature's curative powers, water was just water.
 Any claims of health benefits by soaking and steaming and drinking mineral water were obviously pure poppycock, shameless attempts to fleece a gullible public and divert them from their own magic pills and eager blades.

 Who'd want to read about such an obscure place anyhow?
-There was only the two-lane State Highway 99 until the advent of the 1950s' interstate highway system.
+There was only the two-lane State Highway 99 until the advent of the 1950s' grand, new interstate highway system*.
 Unpaved before the 1960s, Stewart Springs Road's dirt surface no doubt discouraged all but more determined, rural-friendly souls.
 It got paved when it did only due to a county supervisor's efforts after his ailing son appeared to be helped by visits to the waters.
 He felt the place worthy of easier access.

 Historic phone number trivia: while it's well known Native Americans called gold the yellow stone, far less known is that in the 1950s the Springs's phone number prefix was YEllowstone (YEllowstone 8-7955).
 YE converts to the 93 in the current Weed, California area's 938 prefix